Mnemojojo: J2ME client for Mnemosyne

 Figure 3: The Mnemojojo about screen.

 3. Press up and down to scroll through the various configuration options (or drag the scrollbar on touchscreen devices).
 Press select (or tap a control) to change an option.
 Option values are remembered across invocations, but forgotten after reinstallation.
-There are six options:
+There are nine options:

 Change card directory